freecodecamp-fresnoca/landing-page/README.md

 ## Deployment

-This site can be deployed a coule of different ways:
+This site can be deployed a couple of different ways:
 ### Deploy on Generic Linux distro (Ubuntu Server)
 ### Deploy on Heroku
 ### Deploy on Digital Ocean